 Find out where you can use your prepaid card and how you can withdraw cash.
 Common options include:

 - Obtaining cash via bank teller transactions.

-- Using a personal identification number (PIN) to get cashback from merchants during POS transactions.
+- Using a personal identification number (PIN) to get cash back from merchants during POS (point-of-service) transactions.

 - Making purchases at vendors that accept the card’s payment network.

 - Making withdrawals at ATMs.